top of page

 The Limitations of Traditional Child Welfare Practices

-1. Over-reliance on CPS as the Sole Arbiter of Safety: Traditional child welfare systems often place the responsibility for a child's safety solely on CPS.
+1. Over-reliance on CPS as the Sole Arbiter of Safeguarding: Traditional child welfare systems often place the responsibility for a child's safeguarding solely on CPS.
 This approach assumes that the intervention of CPS will, in itself, resolve the issues of neglect and abuse.
 However, this unsustainable perspective overlooks the complex dynamics contributing to these issues.
-Once CPS closes a case, there is often no structure to ensure continued safety.
+Once CPS closes a case, there is often no structure to ensure continued safeguarding.
 This gap leaves families vulnerable to the same challenges that led to CPS involvement in the first place (Munro, 2022).

-2. Lack of Family and Network Ownership: Another significant shortcoming in traditional practices is that CPS imposes safety plans without fully engaging the family or their natural support systems.
-This top-down approach fosters a sense of paternalism, where caregivers feel excluded from the process, resulting in lower commitment to the safety plan.
-When CPS arbitrarily assembles a safety network, it does little to inspire lasting change, as the network is not naturally connected to the family and needs more understanding for sustained involvement (Munro, 2022).
+2. Lack of Family and Network Ownership: Another significant shortcoming in traditional practices is that CPS imposes safeguarding plans without fully engaging the family or their natural support systems.
+This top-down approach fosters a sense of paternalism, in which caregivers feel excluded from the process, leading to lower commitment to the safeguarding plan.
+When CPS arbitrarily assembles a safeguarding network, it does little to inspire lasting change, as the network is not naturally connected to the family and requires greater understanding to sustain involvement (Munro, 2022).

-3. Focusing on Numbers, Not Quality: Traditional practices often prioritize the number of participants in a safety network over the quality of support they can provide.
+3. Focusing on Numbers, Not Quality: Traditional practices often prioritize the number of participants in a safeguarding network over the quality of support they can provide.
 By focusing on numbers, CPS needs to assess whether the individuals involved have the willingness, capacity, and ability to execute their roles meaningfully.
-This oversight often leads to networks that cannot sustain the long-term safety and support needed for the family (Wade et al., 2017).
+This oversight often results in networks that cannot sustain the long-term safeguarding and support the family’s needs (Wade et al., 2017).

-4. Exclusion of ‘problematic’ Characters: Traditional methods frequently exclude individuals from safety networks based on concerns about their past behaviours, such as addiction or legal issues.
-While understandable, this exclusion can be counterproductive, as these individuals are often key figures in the caregivers' lives and will continue to be present long after CPS has closed the case.
-By excluding them, CPS risks leaving out critical elements of the family's natural support system, thereby undermining the sustainability of the safety plan (Munro, 2022).
+4. Exclusion of ‘problematic’ Characters: Traditional methods frequently exclude individuals from safeguarding networks based on concerns about their past behaviours, such as addiction or legal issues.
+While understandable, this exclusion can be counterproductive, as these individuals are often key figures in caregivers' lives and will remain present long after CPS closes the case.
+By excluding them, CPS risks leaving out critical elements of the family's natural support system, thereby undermining the sustainability of the safeguarding plan (Munro, 2022).

-5. Reactive Rather Than Preventive: Conventional child welfare systems tend to be reactive, addressing immediate threats to child safety but failing to plan for long-term prevention.
-This short-sighted approach neglects the need for comprehensive safety plans that account for evolving family dynamics and stressors, which are often the root causes of neglect or abuse.
+5. Reactive Rather Than Preventive: Conventional child welfare systems tend to be reactive, addressing immediate threats to child safeguarding but failing to plan for long-term prevention.
+This short-sighted approach neglects the need for comprehensive safeguarding plans that account for evolving family dynamics and stressors, which are often the root causes of neglect or abuse.

-A Comprehensive and Innovative Approach to Safety Networks by ATA Consultancy
+A Comprehensive and Innovative Approach to Safeguarding Networks by ATA Consultancy

-ATA Consultancy offers a sophisticated and rigorous approach to safety networks that redefines the traditional relationship between child protection services (CPS), caregivers, and their natural support systems.
-This unique model is grounded in the understanding that while essential in crises, CPS interventions are insufficient to ensure long-term child safety and well-being.
-The core philosophy behind ATA's approach is that sustainable child safety is achieved by creating and maintaining a community-based network composed of individuals who are naturally connected to the family and deeply committed to its ongoing support.
+ATA Consultancy offers a sophisticated, rigorous approach to safeguarding networks that redefines the traditional relationship among child protection services (CPS), caregivers, and their natural support systems.
+This unique model is grounded in the understanding that while essential in crises, CPS interventions are insufficient to ensure long-term child safeguarding and well-being.
+The core philosophy behind ATA's approach is that sustainable child safeguarding is achieved by creating and maintaining a community-based network composed of individuals who are naturally connected to the family and deeply committed to its ongoing support.

-Unlike traditional models that rely solely on CPS oversight, ATA Consultancy's method recognizes that proper safety is only achieved when a dynamic and evolving support network surrounds families.
-This innovative framework goes beyond crisis management, introducing a comprehensive system incorporating cutting-edge processes, disciplines, and tools.
-These tools address immediate safety concerns and ensure the family’s long-term stability and growth, even after CPS involvement ends.
+Unlike traditional models that rely solely on CPS oversight, ATA Consultancy's method recognizes that proper safeguarding is achieved only when a dynamic, evolving support network surrounds families.
+This innovative framework goes beyond crisis management by introducing a comprehensive system that incorporates cutting-edge processes, disciplines, and tools.
+These tools address immediate safeguarding concerns and ensure the family’s long-term stability and growth, even after CPS involvement ends.

 ATA’s distinctive approach integrates new and innovative processes, principles, disciplines and tools such as the Sorting Matrix, Routine Schedule, and Commitment Calendar.
 These help define clear roles for network participants while ensuring flexibility and adaptability.
-It also incorporates a rigorous practice framework that emphasizes accountability, transparency, and the empowerment of caregivers.
-Families are building their safety networks, ensuring the network remains relevant and functional in the long term.
+It also incorporates a rigorous practice framework that emphasizes accountability, transparency, and empowering caregivers.
+Families are building their safeguarding networks, ensuring they remain relevant and functional in the long term.

 This method stands apart in its thoroughness and sophistication, addressing the inherent limitations of traditional child welfare practices.
-By recognizing the need for continuous community engagement and offering a structured yet adaptable support system, ATA Consultancy's safety network model provides a unique and powerful solution to the complex challenges of child protection.
-This comprehensive approach empowers families, reduces reliance on CPS, and offers a lasting pathway to child safety and well-being.
+By recognizing the need for continuous community engagement and offering a structured yet adaptable support system, ATA Consultancy's safeguarding network model provides a unique and powerful solution to the complex challenges of child protection.
+This comprehensive approach empowers families, reduces reliance on CPS, and offers a lasting pathway to safeguarding children and promoting their well-being.

 Key Processes, Disciplines, and Tools of the New Approach

-2. Family Ownership of the Safety Network (Discipline): The new approach emphasizes the family's ownership of the safety network.
-Instead of CPS creating and controlling the network, caregivers are empowered to assemble a group of people who are naturally connected to them and will remain committed to the safety plan long after CPS involvement ends.
+2. Family Ownership of the Safeguarding Network (Discipline): The new approach emphasizes the family's ownership of the safeguarding network.
+Instead of CPS creating and controlling the network, caregivers are empowered to assemble a group of people who are naturally connected to them and will remain committed to the safeguarding plan long after CPS involvement ends.
 This discipline fosters a sense of responsibility and ensures the network's sustainability (Frost & Parton, 2021).

 5. Managing Challenges Through Trust and Transparency (Discipline): Traditional practices often avoid including individuals with problematic histories in the network.
 However, the new approach stresses transparency and inclusivity.
 The Sorting Matrix allows families to involve these individuals safely and appropriately while addressing CPS concerns.
 This method builds trust, making families more comfortable with the process and reducing resistance to CPS involvement (Munro, 2022).

-6. Regular Safety Network Meetings (Process): Sustaining the safety plan requires consistent effort from the entire network.
-Regular meetings provide an opportunity to revisit safety goals, review what works, and address emerging challenges.
-These meetings are structured around the Routine Schedule and Sorting Matrix to ensure that participants remain engaged and that the safety plan remains actionable and adaptable.
+6. Regular Safeguarding Network Meetings (Process): Sustaining the safeguarding plan requires consistent effort from the entire network.
+Regular meetings provide an opportunity to revisit safeguarding goals, review what works, and address emerging challenges.
+These meetings are structured around the Routine Schedule and Sorting Matrix to ensure that participants remain engaged and that the safeguarding plan remains actionable and adaptable.

-7. Commitment Calendar (Tool): The Commitment Calendar is an additional tool that helps network participants map out their availability to contribute to the safety plan.
-This calendar visually represents the time each network member has committed to supporting the family, ensuring no safety coverage gaps occur.
+7. Commitment Calendar (Tool): The Commitment Calendar is an additional tool that helps network participants map out their availability to contribute to the safeguarding plan.
+This calendar visually represents the time each network member has committed to supporting the family, ensuring no safeguarding coverage gaps occur.
 It also facilitates discussions about participants' capacity to fulfill their roles, reducing burnout and over-commitment.

-8. Kotter’s Change Management Framework (Discipline): John Kotter’s eight-step process for creating change has been integrated into this approach to help manage the significant shifts required in building and sustaining safety networks.
-From establishing a sense of urgency to consolidating gains and anchoring new approaches, Kotter’s framework ensures that the network evolves and adapts to the family’s changing needs while maintaining the child's safety (Kotter, 2018).
+8. Kotter’s Change Management Framework (Discipline): John Kotter’s eight-step process for creating change has been integrated into this approach to help manage the significant shifts required in building and sustaining safeguarding networks.
+From establishing a sense of urgency to consolidating gains and anchoring new approaches, Kotter’s framework ensures that the network evolves and adapts to the family’s changing needs while maintaining safeguards for the child (Kotter, 2018).

 Why This Approach is Needed Now